 A values statement may contain multiple values that demonstrate the priorities for the co-operative and identify how it will conduct business.
 The vision statement speaks to the nature of the co-operative and should be reflected in the work that it does.
 This could be a statement or in point-form to reflect the various important values underlying the business.

-Taking an assessment of the organization’s current state or situational analysis is an integral part of a strategy plan that ensures these various components are at the front of peoples’ minds.
+Taking an assessment of the organization’s current state or situational analysis is an integral part of a strategic plan that ensures these various components are at the front of peoples’ minds.
 In the early days of the organization, this will help chart the assets that will support development.
 For organizations that complete annual or bi-annual strategic plans, updating this information will be important to determine the ongoing performance of the organization.
 Consider using these factors:

-The SWOT analysis is a commonly-used tool that helps illustrate the context for an organization’s strategy plan.
+The SWOT analysis is a commonly-used tool that helps illustrate the context for an organization’s strategic plan.
 It is useful to think of the four categories in two sections: strengths and weaknesses are internal to the organization and may be controlled; opportunities and threats are external and could be acted upon.

 · Staff experience